Robot lawnmowers in spring: Get your mower ready for the season!

 What cutting height at the beginning of the season?

-If the lawn is already higher than the maximum cutting height of your robotic lawnmower, the lawn has to be mowed with a conventional lawn mower first.
-However, even if the robot can still handle the maximum height of the grass there are two things to consider before the first cut in spring.
+If the lawn is already higher than the maximum cutting height of your robotic lawnmower, you should first mow the lawn area with a conventional lawn mower.
+But even if the robot could handle the grass height, you should always follow these two rules:

 Spring check for the robotic lawnmower

 Before mowing the lawn for the first time in March, you should take time to check the robot and its functions.
-If the lawn mower has not been cleaned in autumn before wintering, now is the time, since dirt on the contact surfaces can, for example, result in the mower not being loaded correctly.
+If you didn't clean the lawnmower before winterizing it in the fall, you should do it now at the latest.
+Dirt on the contact surfaces can, for example, result in the mower not being loaded correctly.
 Additionally, the charging station should also be cleared of any dried grass or other dirt from the previous mowing season.
 Take your time and check the functionality of all elements before starting:

 1. Are the knives still sharp?